Buckhorn Mineral Baths and Wildlife Museum - Closed

 The Buckhorn Mineral Baths opened in 1939, drawing those with arthritis and kindred ailments to their hot springs, famous for odorless water infused with potassium, silica, magnesium and iron.
 An old style motel with individual kitchenettes and covered carports followed.

 Ted and Alice Sliger ran the place.
 Ted was a taxidermist and sportsman, and the lodge gradually filled with trophies.
-Alice Sliger still lives on the grounds and manages things, but at age 96, recently decided that she couldn't keep the baths open.
+Alice Sliger still lived on the grounds and managed things when we visited, but at age 96, decided that she couldn't keep the baths open.
 The healthful water still runs through motel taps, however.